overtone/emacs-live/packs/live/clojure-pack/lib/ac-nrepl/README.md

 symbols "nrepl and "AC" should appear in the modeline.)

-Simply trigger auto-completion, and completion candidates supplied by nrepl should be displayed, with the symbol `n` on the right hand side of the completion pop-up.
+Simply trigger auto-completion, and completion candidates supplied by nrepl should be displayed, with symbols on the right hand side of the completion pop-up to indicate the "flavour" of the completion candidate, e.g. "v" for variables.
 After a short delay, popup documentation for the completed symbol should also be displayed.